pine-vm/pine/README.md

 The `pine` executable file integrates all functionality to build apps and operate web services.

+After extracting the download, run `./pine install` from its directory on Linux or macOS (or `.\pine.exe install` on Windows).
+On Linux and macOS this installs a copy in `~/.local/bin` without administrator rights.
+If that directory is not on your `PATH`, the command prints the shell setup needed to use `pine` from any directory.
+Put `~/.local/bin` before older Pine installations on `PATH` if you have one.
+On Windows, the command adds the extracted executable's directory to your user `PATH`;
+keep that directory in place after installing.

 The command below runs a server and deploys a full-stack web app:

 ```txt